Unblurring the Lines of Group Vision Insurance Benefits

 If you get a good plan that you really like, lock it in.
 Then you don’t have to mess with changes in renewal every single year.
 This is also a great way to keep your employees happy for a long period of time without having to go through any type of change.
 So, remember if you have a plan you like ask for a two, three, or four-year rate guarantee.
 It’s gonna add a tiny bit to the premium but will be something you don’t ever have to fiddle with for a long, long time!

-If your business contributes to the premium on the vision group plan, the overall cost goes down.
+If your business contributes to the premium on the group vision insurance benefits, the overall cost goes down.
 Another option is to just offer vision to your employees but not pay any of the costs, known as the ‘voluntary’ approach.
 It might not make sense to pay for vision if you don’t have a high demand for it, so voluntary could be the right fit for your company to take.

 Hungry for More Tips?